Design #96 ©Heyman Yachts 2021

 HIGH AND LOW LATITUDES

 Given the basic idea behind the PPH, she is the perfect yacht for living on board also during early or late season.
-The pilot house side and forward windows are double glazed to protect against cold weather and to prevent condensation.
-For sailing in wintertime, a heating system will keep the yacht interior warm and dry.
+Her pilot house side and forward windows are double glazed to protect against the cold and to prevent condensation.
+For sailing in wintertime, a heating system keeps the yacht interior warm and dry.

-Both hull and deck are built using a Divinycell core and, apart from supreme strength and stifness, will ensure perfect insulation.
+Both hull and deck are made using infusion technology and a high proportion of multidirectional rovings, with vinylester in the hull, making for an exceptionally strong structure.
+In addition, both hull and deck are built using a Divinycell core to ensure perfect insulation.
 Not only against the winter cold, but also against the summer heat.

 For hot climates, a bimini is advised, together with sun shades for windows and hatches.
 AC is offered as an option.